Clivern/Pindo/README.rst

 Note
 ====

-This project is created and maintained for Bulldog. see https://github.com/Clivern/Bulldog
+This project is created and maintained for Winkie. see https://github.com/Clivern/Winkie